UTS-eResearch/email-interrogator/README.md

 ## Audience

-This is an alpha-quality script with *NO TESTS* for python programmers or sys admins only.
+This is an alpha-quality script with *NO TESTS*, for Python programmers or sys admins only.
 It *could* be turned into an easy-to-use web service, but right now it's commandline, and likely to be flaky.